AscendNTNU/control_hook-detection/README.md

 # control_hook-detection
-Arduino code for detecting contact with antenna module using current
+Arduino code for detecting contact with antenna module using an electric circuit

 * (for detecting other kinds of hooks, contact Simen)